 - your student e-mail address,

-- the learning management system as well as
+- the learning management system,

-- the student management system.
+- the student management system,

+- the VPN connection as well as

+- the wireless LAN connection.

 2.1 Student E-Mail Address

 Jade University provides you with an e-mail address.
 We kindly ask you to use it for any correspondence concerning student affairs.
 Students' e-mail addresses look like this: forename.surname@student.jade-hs.de.
 We recommend adding this address to the e-mail client of your mobile device, e.g. your mobile phone or tablet, in order to always be up to date.
 Therefore, you need the following information: